docwza/deep-rl-tsc/README.md

 ## Overview

 This framework takes a SUMO network simulation and develops deep reinforcement learning agents for each signalised intersection to act as optimal signal controllers.
 A [distributed actor/learner architecture](https://arxiv.org/abs/1803.00933) implemented with Python multiprocessing enables hardware scalability.
-This research implements [n-step Q-learning](https://arxiv.org/abs/1602.01783), an off-policy, valued based form of reinforcement learning.
+This research implements [n-step Q-learning](https://arxiv.org/abs/1602.01783), an off-policy, value-based form of reinforcement learning.

 ### Simulation